Skills & Trust

 - Philosophy: Full trust with safety rails

+In practice: Your email agent sends routine replies, archives low-priority threads, and only escalates genuinely unusual situations.
 Even at this level, destructive or high-stakes actions still require your sign-off.

 Permissions

 Within each trust tier, individual permissions provide granular control.
-Permissions are specific capabilities that unlock at certain agent levels.

 How Permissions Work